wprender/cloudbreak-docs/docs/periscope.md

 ![](/images/policy_v2.png)
 <sub>*Full size [here](/images/policy_v2.png).*</sub>

-## Cluster Scaling Options
+## Cluster Scaling Configurations

 An SLA scaling policy can contain multiple alerts.
 When an alert is triggered, a `scaling adjustment` is applied.

-To make sure the scaling this adjustemnt doesn't oversize or undersize your cluster, you can keep the cluster size within defined boundaries using `cluster size min.` and `cluster size max.`.
+To make sure the scaling this adjustemnt doesn't oversize or undersize your cluster, you can keep the cluster size within defined boundaries using `cluster size min.` and `cluster size max.`

 To avoid stressing the cluster, we have introduced a `cooldown time` period (in minutes).
 When an alert is raised and there is an associated scaling policy, the system will not apply the policy within the configured cooldown timeframe.